"FIELD OF DREAMS

 of the day - the long drive provided a lot of time to talk.

-Some of the Behind the Scenes Photos I took during production from my personal album from FIELD OF DREAMS.
+Some more Behind the Scenes Field Of Dreams 25th anniversary photos I took during production from my personal album.

-Filming the scene where Ray (Kevin Setting up the Louma Crane so the camera
+Filming the scene where Ray (Kevin Costner) hears the voice in the corn field.

-Costner) hears the voice in the corn field. can sweep down to Costner as he hears
+Setting up the Louma Crane so the camera can sweep down to Costner as he hears the voice.

 Burt Lancaster and Kevin Costner Discussing the scene with the director